FREE Shipping on orders over $899

 1. Fiber

-Fiber is essential for healthy and regular digestion.
+Fiber is essential for healthy, regular digestion.
 There are two types of fiber: soluble and insoluble, and both are important for intestinal health.

-• Soluble Fiber: Dissolves in water and forms a gelatinous substance that helps soften stool and facilitate its passage through the intestine.
+• Soluble Fiber: Dissolves in water and forms a gel-like substance that helps soften stool and facilitate its passage through the intestine.
 Examples include psyllium, oats, and chia seeds.

-• Insoluble Fiber: Does not dissolve in water and adds bulk to stool, helping it move through the digestive tract.
-Found in foods such as wheat bran, vegetables, and whole grains.
+• Insoluble Fiber: It doesn't dissolve in water and adds bulk to stool, helping it move through the digestive tract.
+It's found in foods like wheat bran, vegetables, and whole grains.

 Benefits: Fiber helps keep your gut clean by promoting regular bowel movements and preventing constipation.
 It may also help reduce the risk of diseases like colon cancer.